Transylvania 6-5000 (1985 film): Plot

-Jack Harrison (Jeff Goldblum) and Gil Turner (Ed Begley Jr.) are writers for The Sensation, a supermarket-grade tabloid run by Turner's father, Mac Turner (Norman Fell).
-Jack is a more serious journalist, using The Sensation as a stepping stone to a better career and aspires to work for Time magazine, while Gil is a gangling yes-man, ever ready to win his father's approval.
+Jack Harrison and Gil Turner are writers for The Sensation, a supermarket-grade tabloid run by Turner's father, Mac Turner.
 When Mac receives a homemade videotape of two panicked men running from a creature they believe to be Frankenstein's monster, along with a waist-down shot of the suspected monster, he dispatches his son and Jack to Transylvania to follow the lead.
-Jack tries unsuccessfully to beg off, but is told by Mac that if they both again come back with nothing, they are both fired.
+Jack is told by Mac that if they both again come back with nothing, they are both fired.
 They have to bring a story that will bring a banner headline "Frankenstein Lives!"

-Planes, trains and buses later, Jack and Gil arrive at their destination.
-Once off the bus, Jack immediately spots Elizabeth Ellison, a pretty female tourist (Teresa Ganzel) from New York City, whom he propositions.
-Gil immediately sets out on their assignment, just as quickly drawing hysterical ridicule when he tries to question a hotel desk clerk about the whereabouts of Frankenstein, who shares Gil's inquiries with the staff and patrons, including the mayor Lepescu (Jeffrey Jones).
+Planes, trains and buses later, Jack and Gil arrive at Transylvania.
+There, Jack spots Elizabeth Ellison, a tourist from New York City, whom he propositions.
+Gil sets out on their assignment, just as quickly drawing ridicule when he tries to question a hotel desk clerk about the whereabouts of Frankenstein, who shares Gil's inquiries with the staff and patrons, including the mayor Lepescu.

 Jack rescues Gil and pulls him out of the hotel to avoid further embarrassment.
-Both then take off for their hotel.
-Seeing them leave, a gypsy woman named Madame Morovia (Inge Appelt) orders her male companion to bring them to her.
+Seeing them leave, Madame Morovia, a Romani woman, orders her male companion to bring them to her.

 Jack and Gil arrive at their hotel, which resembles a 17th-century castle, complete with a gated entrance, but adorned with an "Opening Soon!" banner and signs denoting the acceptance of credit cards.
-They are met at the gate by Fejos (Michael Richards), a butler with an odd sense of humor.
-They meet for brunch with Lepescu, where they also meet Radu (John Byner), his hunched-over manservant who addresses everyone as "master" and his wife Lupi (Carol Kane).
+They are met at the gate by Fejos, a butler with an odd sense of humor.
+They meet for brunch with Lepescu, where they also meet his manservant Radu and his wife Lupi.